 Project data and tools - together in a Terra workspace

 Terra is designed to let you get your work done without the complexities of dealing directly with cloud vendors (Google or Azure).
-Whether you're interested in running pipelines, performing statistics, or visualizing your data, you can access and manage all the tools and data you need in a Terra workspace dedicated to your research project while Terra does the heavy lifting of interfacing with Google on your behalf.
+Whether you're interested in running pipelines, performing statistics, or plotting and visualizing your data, you can access and manage all the tools and data you need in a Terra workspace dedicated to your research project while Terra does the heavy lifting of interfacing with Google on your behalf.

-- Store and track data - including from multiple sources in the cloud - in spreadsheet-like data tables.
+- Store and track data from multiple sources in the cloud in spreadsheet-like data tables.

 - Access and store bulk analysis workflow tools from Dockstore and the Broad Methods Repository.